-- 1. Expansion and strengthening of fiscal discipline, enhancement of multiannual and annual budgeting; - 2.
-Initiation of development of the national public accounting standards aligned to the international ones;

-17 https://www.legis.md/cautare/getResults?doc_id=9438&lang=ro

-- 3. Enhancement of debt management and development of domestic securities market; - 4.
+- 1. Expansion and strengthening of fiscal discipline demonstrated by upward revision of revenue to reflect better than expected performance in tax and customs collection and downward revision of the fiscal deficit in 2021 in all 3 amendments to the State budget law (March, September, November). - 2.
+Steps taken to enable future reforms in Public Investment Management through the development and establishment of a national procedure for the appraisal of public investment projects.
+Once put in force through a government decree, the procedure will be automated through a web-based application increasing efficiency and transparency in allocating government resources to public investment - 3.
+Enhancement of debt management and development of domestic securities market, in particular with the issuance of the first ever 7-year bond in the domestic market; - 4.
 Improvements in public financial control and audit including enhancement of technical capacity in the Central Harmonisation Unit (CHU) and selected line ministries; - 5.
-Revision of the legal framework for the Supreme Audit Institution and enhancement of capacities in financial and compliance audits; - 6.
-Enhancement of the parliamentary oversight of the budget through the establishment of a standing Public Accounts Committee (Committee for control of public finances) and public hearings of the reports of the Court of Accounts; - 7.
-Continuous transparency of budgetary process through citizen's budget and enrolment in Open Budget Index.
+Revision of the legal and strategic framework for the Supreme Audit Institution and enhancement of capacities in financial and compliance audits;

+- 6. Enhancement of the parliamentary oversight of the budget through the establishment of a standing Public Accounts Committee (Committee for control of public finances) and public hearings of the reports of the Court of Accounts; - 7.
+Continuous transparency of budgetary process through citizen's budget and enrolment in Open Budget Index. - 8.
+Adoption of the new Customs Code; - 9.
+Preparation of the introduction of a single window and New Computerized Transit System (NCTS). - 10.
+Steps taken to enable future reforms in Public Investment Management through the development and establishment of a national procedure for the appraisal of public investment projects.
+Once put in force through a government decree, the procedure will be automated through a web-based application increasing efficiency and transparency in allocating government resources to public investment

 While notable reforms have taken place, stronger adherence to the budget calendar is needed.
 Steps need to be taken to consolidate recent gains in the area of medium-term and annual budget planning.
 The PP system needs further improvement, especially the e-procurement system.
-A new PP Strategy must be developed and implemented.
+A new PP Strategy will be developed and implemented.
 Further efforts on PIFC improvement are needed.
 Reforms are needed in the area of public investment planning in particular related to revising the methodology for appraisal and selection of capital investment projects.
+With this regard the government has committed to develop a new procurement strategy, as well as to revise the procedure of public investment appraisal as the conditions for disbursement of the macro-financial assistance.